Stourbridge Lion: History

 Rastrick built another engine at about the same time as the Stourbridge Lion intended for use in England.
-This engine, the Agenoria, was of very similar to the Stourbridge Lion although of a different gauge and with a markedly longer chimney.
+This engine, the Agenoria, was of very similar design to the Stourbridge Lion although of a different gauge and with a markedly longer chimney.
 The Agenoria first ran in June 1829, was operated for more than 30 years and is currently preserved at the National Railway Museum in York, England.

 By 1834, documents show that the railroad attempted to sell the Stourbridge Lion and its early sisters to the Pennsylvania Canal Commission, but the deal was not finalized.
 The locomotives were deemed too unsuitable for the now expanding railroads; American locomotive manufacturers had begun producing their own locomotives of improved designs as early as 1830.
 The four locomotives were used as sources of English wrought-iron bar stock until the middle of the 1840s.